ruichenZz/cs239-attention-span/user-research/interview.md

   - Creating long tutorial videos required extensive filming and selecting usable footage, making both shooting and editing difficult.

+### **Content Creator 3**

+1. **Do you create only one type of video (short/long) or both?**
+   I create exclusively short videos, usually between 1 to 2 minutes.

+2. **(If not both) Why not the other?**
+   I’ve tried making longer videos before, but they typically require more in-depth editing and scripting.
+Short videos fit my schedule and my audience’s preference better.

+3. **(If both) Which one is more difficult to make?
+Why?**
+   *(Not applicable since I only make short videos.)*
+   However, in my brief experience with longer videos, I found them challenging because it’s harder to maintain consistent pacing and quality over a longer duration.

+4. **Do you adjust content based on the feedback?
+Based on the data/trend?**
+   Definitely.
+I post polls on my social media to see what type of content viewers want next, and I keep a close eye on my analytics.
+If a certain topic resonates well, I’ll produce more videos around it.
+If something doesn’t perform, I either switch up the format or retire that concept.

+5. **What strategies do you use to keep the audience engaged throughout the video? (length of video, more memes or jokes, more information)**
+   - **Length**: I keep it short and snappy—1 to 2 minutes max.
+   - **Story Hooks**: I often start with a question or a quick anecdote to pique curiosity.
+   - **Edits & Effects**: I add small text overlays, memes, and music transitions to keep energy levels high.

+6. **Have you noticed any changes in your audience’s attention span (average watch time?) over time?
+If so, how has that influenced the way you create content?**
+   I haven’t seen a dramatic shift in average watch times.
+My audience seems pretty stable, but I do notice spikes when I release trendy or seasonal content.
+I’ve learned to time my uploads around big events or holidays to keep watch times consistent.

+### **Content Creator 4**

+1. **Do you create only one type of video (short/long) or both?**
+I do both.
+My short videos are usually around one minute long, while my long videos are typically over 10 minutes.

+2. **(If not both) Why not the other?**
+*(Not applicable because I produce both.)*

+3. **(If both) Which one is more difficult to make?
+Why?**
+I find long videos more challenging.
+They require a larger amount of footage—capturing various scenes to piece together—and the editing process is more complex.
+I need to ensure the overall story or theme remains cohesive, while also finding ways to keep the audience engaged throughout a 10-plus minute runtime.

+4. **Do you adjust content based on feedback?
+Based on data/trend?**
+Yes, I do.
+I review metrics like view counts and completion rates, especially noting where viewers tend to drop off.
+If I see that certain types of short videos have high engagement, I’ll produce more content in that style.
+I also keep an eye on trending topics, such as holiday events or popular TV shows, and try to incorporate these themes into my videos.

+5. **What strategies do you use to keep the audience engaged throughout the video? (length of video, more memes or jokes, more information)**
+- **Short Videos:** They need to be fast-paced with attractive music and smooth transitions.
+- **Long Videos:** I break the video into segments using chapter titles or on-screen subtitles so viewers can easily navigate to the parts they’re most interested in.
+I also insert humorous elements or interactive questions to enhance engagement.

+6. **Have you noticed any changes in your audience’s attention span (average watch time?) over time?
+If so, how has that influenced the way you create content?**
+I’ve noticed that with the rise of short-video platforms, audiences now have a stronger preference for quickly accessible information.
+As a result, I incorporate more rapid scene changes and transition animations in my long videos to keep the pace tight.
+Still, my core audience is willing to watch longer content as long as it remains informative and entertaining.

 Summary:
 Short videos are only partially responsible for the decline in attention spans.